Step-by-step plan: Transferring an agricultural business

 Do you have identification and registration (I&R) reports made through your management programme?
 Then request a new user code and password from RVO.
 Please contact (in Dutch) RVO by telephone to arrange this.
 Then you must enter this new data into the management programme.
 Your software supplier can help you with this.

-Did you transfer your Agricultural Nature and Landscape Management (Agrarisch Natuur- en Landschapsbeheer, ANLb, in Dutch) in step 6?
-And have you applied for an ANLb subsidy from a collective?
+Have you applied for an ANLb subsidy (Agrarisch Natuur- en Landschapsbeheer, ANLb, in Dutch) from a collective?
 This is a collaboration of farmers and other managers of agricultural land.
 Then report the change there as well.

-Have you applied for other subsidy schemes that are not listed in the form Melding overdracht of beëindiging agrarisch bedrijf (step 6)?
-For example, the SDE or SEPP (in Dutch) subsidy?
+Have you applied for other subsidy schemes that are not listed in the form Melding overdracht of beëindiging agrarisch bedrijf (step 5)?
+For example, the SDE subsidy?
 You must also pass on your new details to RVO for this purpose.

-Pass on your new KVK number and relation number at RVO to your customers, suppliers, and carriers.
-They must use your new data.
+Pass on your new KVK number and RVO relation number to your customers, suppliers, and transporters.